Page 10 - Benchmark: SuperPI 1M, Cinebench R15

 We have always included SuperPi in our benchmark results, because it is a quick and dirty run that always proves to be interesting.
 It is neither the fastest way to calculate Pi, nor is it the most challenging.
 But being an enthusiast at heart, this program has always provided interesting results for showing off your overclocking prowess at your favorite online forum.
-Any increase in clock speed will indeed make a difference in this test, and with an additional 800MHz from the Core i5-6600K's 3.9GHz Turbo Boost specification, the Gigabyte GA-Z170X-UD5 running the overclocked processor easily shaved off 1.746 seconds off the baseline time.
+Any increase in clock speed will indeed make a difference in this test, and even with only an additional 300MHz from the Core i7-4790K's 4.4GHz Turbo Boost specification, the Gigabyte GA-Z97X-UD3H-BK running the overclocked processor easily shaved off half a second off the baseline time.

 About Cinebench R15

 CINEBENCH is a real-world cross platform test suite that evaluates your computer's performance capabilities.
 CINEBENCH is based on MAXON's award-winning animation software CINEMA 4D, which is used extensively by studios and production houses worldwide for 3D content creation.
 MAXON software has been used in blockbuster movies such as Iron Man 3, Oblivion, Life of Pi or Prometheus and many more.

 CINEBENCH is the perfect tool to compare CPU and graphics performance across various systems and platforms (Windows and OS X).
 And best of all: It's completely free.